The best sports watches are worthwhile if you're getting serious about outdoor activities like running, hiking and rock climbing.

 Read our full Garmin Forerunner 245 Music review.

 If you don't need extra bells and whistles, the Garmin Forerunner 25 is the best sports watch for those on a budget.
-It's an inexpensive, yet accurate, GPS watch that tracks distance, speed and pace, and it notifies you at every mile you run.
+It's an inexpensive, yet accurate, GPS watch that tracks distance, speed and pace, and it has some of the more technical features of Garmin's more premium watches, for a fraction of the price.

 The Fitbit Sense is the company's top-shelf smartwatch that comes with more advanced health and wellness features that the Versa line.
 Not only does it have an FDA-approved ECG sensor and blood oxygen reading, but the Sense has the ability to measure electrodermal activity and skin temperature, too.